 Water Your Lettuce

-Water generously, with your hose on gentle spray, or use a watering can with a rose attachment.
+Water generously, with your hose on a gentle spray, or use a watering can with a rose attachment.
 Keep watering until the water runs out the bottom of the bag.
 How often you should water it depends on the kind of potting soil you used, and how dry and hot the weather is.
 If it's windy, your plants will also dry out more quickly.

 08 of 08